 In October of 2010, Bennett Sandlin became Executive Director of the Texas Municipal League.
 Prior to that, he was the League's General Counsel.
 As the General Counsel, he helped Texas cities with economic development, budgeting, finance and tax issues, including the Municipal Hotel Occupancy Tax and the Economic Development Sales Tax.
 Mr. Sandlin authored the Revenue Manual for Texas Cities and was an instructor in public funds investment training.
 Mr. Sandlin is a graduate of the University of Texas School of Law and has previously worked at the Municipal Affairs Division of the Texas Attorney General's Office.

 Jeff Thompson was appointed as Executive Director of the Texas Municipal League Intergovernmental Risk Pool (Texas Municipal League Intergovernmental Risk Pool) effective in October, 2016 after serving as the Pool's Deputy Director since 2012.
 He also served as Assistant Director of Risk Management Services for the Municipal Association of South Carolina (MASC), Director of the National League of Cities Risk and Information Sharing Consortium (NLC-RISC) and as a Vice President of the National League of Cities Mutual Insurance Company.
-Jeff has a BS in Finance and Risk Management/Insurance from the University of South Carolina in Columbia, as well as a Masters Degree in Public Administration from USC.
-Jeff also served as an adjunct professor of insurance and risk management with the Moore School of Business at USC for seven years prior to coming to Texas, and is a frequent speaker on risk pooling and risk management for public entities.
-Currently, Jeff serves as the Chair of the Political Subdivision Workers' Compensation Alliance, and sits on the Board of the NLC Mutual Reinsurance Company.
+Mr. Thompson has a BS in Finance and Risk Management/Insurance from the University of South Carolina in Columbia, as well as a Masters Degree in Public Administration from USC.
+Mr. Thompson also served as an adjunct professor of insurance and risk management with the Moore School of Business at USC for seven years prior to coming to Texas, and is a frequent speaker on risk pooling and risk management for public entities.
+Currently, Mr. Thompson serves as the Chair of the Political Subdivision Workers' Compensation Alliance, and sits on the Board of the NLC Mutual Reinsurance Company.

 See Board of Trustees Meeting Agenda and Minutes.

-© 2018 Texas Municipal League Intergovernmental Risk Pool
+© 2023 Texas Municipal League Intergovernmental Risk Pool